You know how I’ve told you before that the most important thing you can do when taking your little angel to school is not to fuck up the carpool?

 And then there’s the irony of calling our car “Humble Honda,” as if she wanted to teach someone a lesson in humility.
 Which, of course, she most certainly did.

-*By the way, one of these kids was mine, the other two were borrowed.
+*By the way, one of these kids was mine, the other I borrowed.
 They shall remain nameless because I think they’ve suffered enough

 Hey cool cat, get the Shiny Butter emails each week—